 He was also one of hundreds of Montreal businessmen (including Peter Redpath and John Molson) that signed the Annexation Manifesto (1849) that advocated “render(ing) our incorporation with the United States a desirable consummation”.
 An avid gardener, his hobbies included raising orchids and he had the finest Canadian collection of this species.
 He married Mary Bethune in 1849 and they had eight children.
 The actor Christopher Plummer is one of their descendants.

 Interestingly, there was a Canadian Pacific Railway train station at the bottom of Abbott – the dates of its existence; however, varies depending on the source.
 For instance, the publication Westmount: a heritage to preserve states “… The construction of two train stations, the first at the end of Abbott Avenue in 1896 replaced a few years later by a second station at the foot of Victoria…” The Westmount Historical Association describes the station as “… First CPR Train Station in Côte St. Antoine (Westmount) opened on south side of tracks in 1898 at bottom of Abbott Avenue…” The Making of Westmount, Quebec 1870-1929 states … following the opening of the Canadian Pacific Railway Station in 1896, around the southern end of Victoria Avenue”.
 (It was, in fact, built in 1907.)

-To confuse matters even further, images of the former Abbott station are inconsistently cited with that of the Victoria station.
-(The latter was expanded on two occasions in the 1920s and appears as different buildings depending on the time period).
+To add to the confusion, the images of the old Abbott station are referenced inconsistently with those of the Victoria station, which was enlarged twice in the 1920s and appears in different forms depending on the period.